erc7579/erc7579-implementation/erc.md

 If the account has a fallback handler enabled:

-- smart accounts MUST use `call` to invoke the Fallback Handler
+- Smart accounts MUST use `call` to invoke the Fallback Handler
-- smart account MUST utilize ERC-2771 to add the original `msg.sender` to the `calldata` sent to the Fallback Handler
+- Smart account MUST utilize ERC-2771 to add the original `msg.sender` to the `calldata` sent to the Fallback Handler

 ```solidity
 // Example on how to implement ERC-2771 in fallback